rebelsky/csc151/home/index.md

 Computer science 151 is taught in a *collaborative workshop style*.
 Each day, you'll work on laboratory problems with other students in the class.
 We may also start or end each class session with a short lecture/discussion.
-Some labs will require short writeups, which you will normally do with your lab partner.
+Most labs will require short writeups, which you will normally do with your lab partner.

 *Extra Credit*:
 I will often offer one unit of extra credit for attending a specified